Yerevan: Music

 Armenian religious music remained liturgical until Komitas introduced polyphony by the end of the 19th century.
-Starting from the late 1950s, religious music became widely spread when Armenian chants (also known as sharakans) were performed by the soprano Lusine Zakaryan.
-The state-run Tagharan Ensemble of Yerevan founded in 1981 and currently directed by Sedrak Yerkanian, also performs ritual and ancient Armenian music.
+Starting from the late 1950s, religious music became widely spread when Armenian chants (also known as sharakans) were performed by the soprano Lusine Zakaryan.The state-run Tagharan Ensemble of Yerevan founded in 1981 and currently directed by Sedrak Yerkanian, also performs ritual and ancient Armenian music.

 Jazz is also among the popular genres in Yerevan.
 The first jazz band in Yerevan was founded in 1936.
 Currently, many jazz and ethno jazz bands are active in Yerevan such as Time Report, Art Voices, and Nuance Jazz Band.
 The Malkhas jazz club founded by renowned artist Levon Malkhasian, is among the most popular clubs in the city.
-The[Yerevan Jazz Fest is an annual jazz festival taking place every autumn since 2015, organized by the Armenian Jazz Association with the support of the Yerevan Municipality.
+The Yerevan Jazz Fest is an annual jazz festival taking place every autumn since 2015, organised by the Armenian Jazz Association with the support of the Yerevan Municipality.

-Armenian rock has been originated in Yerevan in the mid 1960s, mainly through Arthur Meschian and his band Arakyalner (Disciples).
+Armenian rock has been originated in Yerevan in the mid-1960s, mainly through Arthur Meschian and his band Arakyalner (Disciples).
 In the early 1970s, there were a range of professional bands in Yerevan strong enough to compete with their Soviet counterparts.
 In post-Soviet Armenia, an Armenian progressive rock scene has been developed in Yerevan, mainly through Vahan Artsruni, the Oaksenham rock band, and the Dorians band.
 The Armenian Navy Band founded by Arto Tunçboyacıyan in 1998 is also famous for jazz, avant-garde and folk music.
 Reggae is also becoming popular in Yerevan mainly through the Reincarnation musical band.

 The Cafesjian Center for the Arts is known for its regularly programmed events including the "Cafesjian Classical Music Series" on the first Wednesday of each month, and the "Music Cascade" series of jazz, pop and rock music live concerts performed every Friday and Saturday.

 Open-air concerts are frequently held in curtain location in Yerevan during summer, such as the Cafesjian Sculpture Garden on Tamanyan Street, the Freedom Square near the Opera House, the Republic Square, etc. The famous KOHAR Symphony Orchestra and Choir occasionally performs open-air concerts in the city.

 Dance

 Traditional dancing is very popular among Armenians.
-During the cool summertime of the Yerevan city, it is very common to find people dancing in groups at the Northern Avenue or the Tamanyan Street near the cascade.
+During the cool summertime of the Yerevan city, it is very common to find people dancing in groups at Northern Avenue or Tamanyan Street near the cascade.

 Professional dance groups were formed in Yerevan during the Soviet days.
 The first group was the Armenian Folk Music and Dance Ensemble founded in 1938 by Tatul Altunyan.
 It was followed by the State Dance Ensemble of Armenia in 1958.
 In 1963, the Berd Dance Ensemble was formed.
 The Barekamutyun State Dance Ensemble of Armenia was founded in 1987 by Norayr Mehrabyan.

-The Karin Traditional Song and Dance Ensemble founded in 2001 by Gagik Ginosyan is known for revitalizing and performing the ancient Armenian dances of the historical regions of the Armenian Highlands, such as Hamshen, Mush, Sasun, Karin, etc.
+The Karin Traditional Song and Dance Ensemble founded in 2001 by Gagik Ginosyan is known for revitalising and performing the ancient Armenian dances of the historical regions of the Armenian Highlands, such as Hamshen, Mush, Sasun, Karin, etc.